← Back

 [When this will happen:]

-General Availability (Worldwide): We will begin rolling out mid-February 2026 (previously mid-January) and expect to complete by late February 2026 (previously early February).
+General Availability (Worldwide): We will begin rolling out early April (previously mid-March) and expect to complete by late April 2026 (previously end of March).

 [How this will affect your organization:]